joey-cybersec/Home-Lab-Projects-/README.md

 - Understanding attacker behavior

 ---

-## Step 4: Simulate an Attack from Linux
+## Step 4: Simulate an Attack (Local Failed Logins)

 ### What I did:
-Used a Linux virtual machine to simulate multiple failed login attempts against the Windows system using incorrect credentials over network-based authentication methods such as SMB or RDP.
+Instead of using a Linux virtual machine, I simulated an attack directly on the Windows system by intentionally entering incorrect passwords on the lock screen.
+I locked the Windows VM and attempted to log in multiple times using the wrong password for the standard user account.
+Each failed attempt generated a **4625 Failed Logon** event in the Security log.

 ### Why it matters:
-Simulating attacks provides hands-on experience with how malicious activity appears in logs.
-This mirrors how SOC analysts validate detections and investigate incidents.
+Even without a second machine, repeatedly entering incorrect credentials still mimics real attacker behavior.
+Brute‑force attempts, password guessing, and unauthorized access often appear exactly like this in enterprise environments.
+This method still produces the same Windows log artifacts that SOC analysts investigate when detecting suspicious authentication activity.

 ### Skills learned:
-- Attack simulation techniques
+- Understanding how Windows records failed authentication attempts
+- Recognizing brute‑force patterns without needing external tools
-- Brute-force authentication behavior
+- Simulating attacker behavior in a simplified, controlled environment
-- Blue team vs attacker perspective
+- Preparing for log analysis and SOC-style investigations

 ---